RamonM47/Memory-Game/README.md

 # Getting Started;

-#### The Game begins as soon as the browser opens, once you click the first card, it is your job to find where the matching pair is!
+The Game begins as soon as the browser opens, once you click the first card, it is your job to find where the matching pair is!

+# Game info:

-#### This game was constructed using HTML CSS and JavaScript.
+This game was constructed using HTML CSS and JavaScript.

 # Sneak Peek:
 ![](https://i.ibb.co/k2QyYDP/Screenshot-from-2021-10-21-12-17-40.png)